cramsay/zynqmp_xen_demo/readme.md

    - Has a Makefile to copy the generated binaries to the rootfs (called from `petalinux-build`)
  + Build image

+## init_client.sh
-init_client.sh: sets up a DomU for game client
+Sets up a DomU for game client
  + Create petalinux project
  + Enable dropbear ssh
  + Add 0verkill_client app from dist folder
    - This is just like the 0verkill_server app, but will copy the client binaries instead of the server binaries
  + Build image

+## init_dom0.sh:
-init_dom0.sh: sets up Dom0 with networking for previous DomUs
+Sets up Dom0 with networking for previous DomUs
  + Create petalinux project
  + Enables...
    - Rootfs: bridge utils, ethtool